Aspose/apireference.aspose.com/content/sites/aspose/tutorials/english/words/net/working-with-headers-and-footers/copy-headers-footers-from-previous-section/_index.md

 ---
-title: Copy Headers Footers From Previous Section linktitle:Copy Headers Footers From Previous Section
+title: Copy Headers Footers From Previous Section
+linktitle: Copy Headers Footers From Previous Section
 second_title: Aspose.Words for .NET API Reference
 description: Learn how to copy headers and footers from the previous section in Word documents using Aspose.Words for .NET.
 type: docs